The Slow Money Principles

 II.
 There is such a thing as money that is too fast, companies that are too big, finance that is too complex.
 Therefore, we must slow our money down -- not all of it, of course, but enough to matter.

 IV.
 We must learn to invest as if food, farms and fertility mattered.
-We must connect investors to the places where they live, creating vital relationships and new sources of capital for small food enterprises.
+We must connect investors to the places where they live, creating healthy relationships and new sources of capital for small food enterprises.

 V. Let us celebrate the new generation of entrepreneurs, consumers and investors who are showing the way from Making A Killing to Making a Living.